Deacon: Permanent deacons

+Manner of address

-A deacon is not styled "Father" as a priest would be, but as "Deacon", abbreviated variously as "Dn." or "Dcn."
-This preferred method of address is stated in the 2005 document of the United States Conference of Catholic Bishops, "National Directory for the Formation, Ministry and Life of Permanent Deacons in the United States".
+A deacon is styled as "Deacon", abbreviated variously as "Dn." or "Dcn."

-The proper address in written correspondence for all deacons of the Latin (Roman Rite) Catholic Church in the United States is "Deacon Name", although it is not uncommon to see "Rev. Mr." sometimes used.
+The proper address in written correspondence for all deacons of the Latin Church in the United States is "Deacon Name", although it is not uncommon to see "Rev. Mr." sometimes used.
 "Rev. Mr.", however, is more often used to indicate a transitional deacon (i.e., preparing for ordination to the priesthood) or one who belongs to a religious institute, while Rev. Deacon is used as the honorific for permanent deacons in many dioceses (e.g., Rev. Deacon John Smith, or Deacon John Smith).
-The decision as to whether deacons wear the Roman collar as street attire is left to the discretion of each bishop for his own diocese.
-Where clerical garb is approved by the bishop, the deacon can choose to wear or not wear the "collar".
+The decision as to whether deacons wear the Roman collar as street attire is left to the discretion of each bishop.
+Where clerical garb is approved by the bishop, the deacon can choose to wear or not wear the collar.